andrewn-net/ai-retrieval-bot/README.md

 Next, navigate to Install App and install it to your workspace.
 This will generate an OAuth Token beginning with `xoxb` which is needed later.

-From the left hand menu there is another section based Basic Information.
+From the left hand menu there is another section called Basic Information.
 Here you'll find a Signing Secret which is also needed for later.

 #### Enabling Socket Mode